smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechnique.md

 extract the aliquots (typically as gas) to be atomized and passed to the mass analyzer.

+- **Alternate labels:**
+Elemental analyzer mass spectrometry

 - **Source:**
 Astromat

-- Concept URI token: elementalanalyzermassspectrometry
+- Concept URI token: elementalanalysismassspectrometry

 []{#continuousflowisotoperatiomassspectrometry}